Scott Pilgrim vs. the World (soundtrack): Background and production

 Beck and collaborator Brian LeBarton worked on all of the Sex Bob-Omb songs, of which six are included on the original soundtrack.
 They wrote and recorded all of the songs over a few days in 2008; in 2020, Wright said that "Beck wrote 32 Sex Bob-Omb songs in 32 hours".
 They were recorded just as quickly on 8-track tape, and left rough.
 Lyrics for the title track "We Are Sex Bob-Omb", sung by Webber, were only added later when the production decided to use it for the opening titles.
-The song "We Are Sex Bob-Omb" had originally been written in the first graphic novel, where O'Malley "not only lays out all the lyrics they're singing for the reader, but also provides chord progressions, charts for fingerings and even the time signature and feel" of the song.
+"We Are Sex Bob-Omb", played at a band rehearsal in the film, parallels an original song that was written in the corresponding rehearsal scene in the first graphic novel, where O'Malley "not only lays out all the lyrics they're singing for the reader, but also provides chord progressions, charts for fingerings and even the time signature and feel" of the song.

 The graphic novels noted that Crash and the Boys' songs are three seconds long, which Godrich took as defining precisely what kind of band and sound that makes them.
 Knudsen recorded the lyrics for their two songs (Broken Social Scene had written four, but two were not used); O'Malley recalled that Knudsen's favorite band is Broken Social Scene, and that the actor was thrilled to be working with Kevin Drew from the band for the film.
 Broken Social Scene were asked to create Crash and the Boys' songs "because they had become friends of [Wright and Godrich] in Toronto".
 The short and loud music style is different to Broken Social Scene, but Wright described the band as versatile and suggested that they had taken inspiration from Napalm Death and similar music they had listened to as teenagers.

 The soundtrack features a version of the Metric song "Black Sheep" with Haines as lead singer, per the band's request, though it is sung by actress Larson, also a musician, as the Clash at Demonhead's singer Envy Adams in the film.
 Metric had performed the song in concert as early as 2007, but had not released it before this soundtrack.
 An instrumental was also done of the Clash at Demonhead's bass player Todd Ingram, portrayed by Brandon Routh, for the song, but this was not used in the film.
 Routh spent "three or four months" learning to play bass for the film.

 For the Sex Bob-Omb song "Ramona", Wright gave Beck the prompt to "do an acoustic song that only uses the lyrics 'Ramona, oh my my Ramona'": Beck wrote numerous versions, of simple songs, with the one played by Cera in the film being one of the most complex.